Boeheim deemed ‘not reckless’ in fatal crash, case is closed

 SYRACUSE, N.Y.
-(AP) — Syracuse coach Jim Boeheim will not be charged in last month’s fatal highway accident and the case has been closed.
+(AP) — Syracuse basketball coach Jim Boeheim will not be charged in last month’s fatal highway accident and the case is closed.

-Onondaga County District Attorney William Fitzpatrick said Thursday that Boeheim was “not reckless.”
-He says that after reviewing the police accident report he decided to exercise his discretion in declining to file charges.
+Boeheim was “not reckless,” Onondaga County District Attorney William Fitzpatrick said Thursday.
+Fitzpatrick added that after reviewing the police accident report he exercised his discretion in declining to file charges.

-According to the report, Boeheim was driving 66 mph five seconds before impact and about 54 mph at impact.
-The disabled car on the dark highway was going 67 mph when it skidded out.
+According to the report, Boeheim was driving 66 mph five seconds before the night crash and about 54 mph at impact.
+The speed limit was 55 mph.
+The disabled car on the dimly lit highway was going 67 mph when it skidded out.

-The report concluded that speed was not a contributing factor to the accident.
-There was no evidence that drugs or alcohol played a role.
+The report concluded Boeheim’s driving was “not reckless, unreasonable or with gross negligence.”
+Also, speed was not a contributing factor even though the black boxes in both vehicles indicated both cars traveling just above the speed limit.
+There was no evidence drugs or alcohol played a role.

 Most Read Sports Stories